Before the eighteen hundreds, family members all slept together. Small homes and inadequate heat during winter made us huddle together.

 Light bulbs and factory night shifts caused people to be up and working at all hours, so the idea of bedrooms and personal beds allowed people to sleep during the comings and goings of others.
 Sleep deprivation became a problem that Edison anticipated with the widespread use of light bulbs.

 Modern conveniences and digital devices are causing the sleep problems we have today.
 Billions of dollars each year are spent on sleep aids.

 Shut off the devices 3 hours before sleeping.
 Get some rest.

 Join me on Facebook at Dr. Claudia McCulloch.

 At DrClaudia.net, click on the "Ask Me" button and send me a question.

-Sign up for Sunday "wrap-up/newsletter" and get all 5 blog posts and 5 Parenting Pointers delivered to your digital door.
+Sign up for the Sunday newsletter/"wrap up" where you get the 5 blog posts and 5 Parenting Pointers delivered to your digital door.